 Respondents by region (percentage)

 For the 2018 survey, approximately 86 per cent of the 93 country respondents answered on behalf of the national statistical office (NSO), while about 12 per cent answered for the national statistical system (NSS).
 This response rate per NSO and NSS is consistent with the 2012 survey.
 To fully understand the impact of implementation of the FPOS within the broader NSS, future questionnaires may delve into more specific questions on NSS activities and the FPOS.

+Awareness of existence UNFPOS

+Similar to past questionnaires, heads of NSOs are considered to be aware of the existence of the FPOS However, in only 74 percent of the responses indicate that the heads or senior management of other agencies of the National Statistical System are aware of them.
+Moreover, only 57 percent of countries indicated that the line ministry or department to which the NSO reports is aware of the UNFPOS.

 For over 60 per cent of respondents, the UNFPOS is fully integrated in statistical law or legal framework, whereas about 27 per cent of respondents note the UNFPOS is partially integrated in statistical law or legal framework.
 About 8 per cent of respondents note that the UNFPOS is not integrated in statistical law or legal framework.
 This information was previously included as part of an answer to a related question in the 2012 questionnaire, but not explicitly asked, so it was added in the 2018 questionnaire.

-Similar to past questionnaires, heads of NSOs are considered to be aware of the existence of the FPOS (see chart below).

-To the best of your knowledge, are the people in the following positions aware of the existence of the United Nation Fundamental Principles of Official Statistics (UNFPOS)?

-Questionnaire results
+Main questionnaire results

 Principle 1: Relevance, Impartiality and Equal Access

-Question 1.1
+“Official statistics provide an indispensable element in the information system of a democratic society, serving the Government, the economy and the public with data about the economic, demographic, social and environmental situation.
+To this end, official statistics that meet the test of practical utility are to be compiled and made available on an impartial basis by official statistical agencies to honour citizens’ entitlement to public information.”

+User engagement: Honouring citizens’ entitlement to public information

-While user councils and organized user groups were established by a number of countries in the 2003 and 2012 questionnaires (66 per cent and 72 per cent respectively) for specific surveys and/or to ensure user-producer dialogues, the 2018 questionnaire sought to better understand the feedback mechanisms in use by NSOs.
-Based on the results, user councils still serve a function for garnering user feedback, while other mechanisms such as user workshops/stakeholder coordination meetings, user satisfaction surveys and website traffic analysis were identified as more widely used for feedback from users.
+Previous surveys on the implementation of the UNFPOS show that the proportion of countries that report the existence of established user councils and organized user groups for specific surveys and/or to ensure user-producer dialogues had increased from 66 per cent in 2003 to 72 per cent in 2012.
+To provide a better insight on the this and other mechanisms for user engagement, the 2018 assessment included a question on the sources of feedback employed by NSO to gather information on user needs and user satisfaction with respect to statistical products and services in the past five years.
+Based on the results, user councils still serve a function for garnering user feedback, alhtough other mechanisms such as user workshops/stakeholder coordination meetings, user satisfaction surveys and website traffic analysis were identified as more widely used.
 Additional sources for feedback from users included analysis of information requests.

 How was feedback from users on statistical products and services (e.g. needs, satisfaction) sought in the past five years? (multiple)